Chevron supports director Stumpf despite Wells Fargo morass

-HOUSTON, Oct 3 (Reuters) - Chevron Corp on Monday said it stands behind John Stumpf, a member of its board and the chief executive of bank Wells Fargo & Co, despite growing concerns about his leadership during a customer service scandal.
+HOUSTON (Reuters) - Chevron Corp (CVX.N) on Monday said it stands behind John Stumpf, a member of its board and the chief executive of bank Wells Fargo & Co (WFC.N), despite growing concerns about his leadership during a customer service scandal.

 Pressure has mounted on Stumpf in recent days to resign as CEO of Wells Fargo, the largest U.S. bank by deposits, after revelations the bank for years opened checking, savings and credit card accounts without customer approval to satisfy managers' demands for new business.